mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 Click on your newly created Service Gateway and press the button `[Manage Services]`.

-Download the Smart Protection Services and ActiveUpdate Service by pressing the blue circular buttons.
+Download the *Smart Protection Services* and *ActiveUpdate Service* by pressing the blue circular buttons.
 Wait until download has finished.

 ![alt text](images/ds-integrate-08.png "Vision One")

 ![alt text](images/ds-integrate-06.png "Vision One")

-Back to the services click on the gear in the line of ActiveUpdate Service.
+Back to the services click on the gear in the line of *ActiveUpdate Service*.
 Configure an Update Source by pressing `[+ Add]`.

 As the URL use `https://ipv6-iaus.trendmicro.com/iau_server.dll` and `Deep Security` as the Description.